shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 await auth.logout();
 ```

-Refer to the sample code for using Arcana Auth-Core SDK [here](https://github.com/arcana-network/auth-examples) for details on how to add a pop-up UI user onboarding flow or a redirect flow in the app.
+Refer to the sample code for using Arcana Auth-Core SDK [here](https://github.com/arcana-network/auth-examples) for details on how to onboard users via a redirect flow in the app or global keys flow.

 ## Step 5: Sign Transactions